ShoshaDev/Algorand-Unreal-Engine-SDK/Plugins/Algorand/Readme.md

         PrivateDependencyModuleNames.AddRange(new string[] {  });
     }
     ```
->Right click on UnrealAlgorandPlugin.uproject on `example/unreal-algorand-demo` folder, and "Generate Visual Studio project files" - This process may take some time.
+3. Right click on UnrealAlgorandPlugin.uproject on root folder, and "Generate Visual Studio project files" - This process may take some time.
-6. Once finished, open your *.sln project or *.uproject file with Visual Studio or JetBrains Rider.
+4. Once finished, open your *.sln project or *.uproject file with Visual Studio or JetBrains Rider.

 ## 🧭 4.
 Modules Reference:
 * **Algorand** - entrypoint module, provides `C++`- & `Blueprints`- friendly interfaces for plugin's users.
 This module should be considered as the only module you need to depend on.